Artemisedward/Building-Intuition-for-DNS/README.md

 <br />
 <img src="https://i.imgur.com/LE0ND0e.png" height="65%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
-After running this command, the DNS cache will be cleared, and when we attempt to ping "mainframe" again, the address of the new record will be displayed.
+After running command "ipconfig /flushdns", the DNS cache will be cleared, and when we attempt to ping "mainframe" again, the address of the new record will be displayed.

 <h3>Configure a CNAME Record</h3>